-Tina Coffey has been a public school teacher for nineteen years, the last eleven as an Instructional Technology Resource Teacher.
+Tina Coffey has been a public school teacher for twenty years, the last twelve as an Instructional Technology Resource Teacher.
 She holds her Masters in Curriculum and Instruction from Virginia Tech and her Bachelors from Emory & Henry College.
 She works with teachers at three schools in Roanoke County, helping them learn to use and integrate technology into their classrooms through inservices, small group training, and co-teaching.
-She is passionate about STEM activities, Project Based Learning, Makerspaces, and other technology and hands-on methods to engage students, make learning relevant, and foster 21st Century skills.
+She is passionate about STEM activities, Project Based Learning, Makerspaces, and other technology and hands-on methods to engage students, make learning relevant, promote global literacy, and foster 21st Century skills.
 She presents at various local, state, and regional conferences and was recognized as the Level Up Village US Teacher of the Year in 2017.
 She serves on the Board of Directors for the Virginia Society in Education and is the Coordinator for the Roanoke Mini Maker Faire which showcases talented student Makers and draws hundreds of attendees from the Roanoke area.
 She also teaches technology and teacher recertification classes at Virginia Western Community College.
 In her free time, Tina can often be found hiking sections of the Appalachian trail, kayaking on the New River, camping at a Virginia State Park, crafting, or hanging out with her family and friends.
-She blogs about Teaching with Technology here, and Everything Else Under the Sun here.
+She blogs about Teaching with Technology here.

 Meg Swecker is the Coordinator of Technology Integration for Roanoke County Public Schools, in Roanoke, Virginia.
 She works with elementary and secondary teachers at three schools, helping them learn to use and integrate technology into their classrooms.
 She has been teaching for 29 years and has been an ITRT since 2000.
 Meg moonlights at the local community college, designing and facilitating teacher recertifcation seminars.
 She presents at local, regional, and state wide conferences and was the 2009 Virginia Technology Leadership Award recipient from the Virginia Department of Education.
 She is a scuba instructor and loves warm, tropical locations.
 She blogs about technology integration on the Giant Stride blog.